 I set the tone from the beginning that it was a supportive and informative group and carefully moderated it to ensure that those values were maintained.
 I sought collaborations with whoever seemed to share those values and worked in a similar space.
 Some wished to compete with me nonetheless and I had to learn not to engage with those people (which was a real challenge at times).

 You’re only as good as your support system

-Over time, it became a very important group to a large number of people in the picturesque City of Bath.
-Other mums who needed the same kind of unconditional acceptance, the same simple connection, were grateful.
+Over time, it became a very important social and information source for mums living in the picturesque City of Bath.
+Women with a similar need for unconditional acceptance and simple connection were grateful.
 It was immensely gratifying.

 The times they are a changin’

-I’m not going to lie, it was hard to let of the group at first.
+I’m not going to lie, it was hard to let go of the Group at first.
 It had become a massive part of my everyday life and I had made a load of wonderful connections as a result of it.
-However, it was also well and truly time for me to have a break from it.
-Fortunately, I managed to find a person with similar values who matched my passion for connected mums and community service, as well as a good measure of business-sense, to take it over.
+However, it honestly was also timely for me to have a break from it.
+Fortunately, I managed to find a person with similar values who matched my passion for creating mum-networks, and community service, as well as a good measure of business-sense, to take it over.

 We met.
 We talked.
 And then over a week or two, I handed it over.
 Just like that, my time as the first and only convener of the Mums in Bath group was over.

 Happily for all involved, it still thrives.
 At the time of writing, there is a great amount of support for my successor and how she has steered the group forward.
 It now numbers in the even-more thousands and has an associated annual show as well – full credit to Vicky, the new mum-in-charge of Mums in Bath.